 The application of this legislation to UK residents will be a ‘game-changer’ in the sense that the tax filing and payment obligations need to be considered immediately on completion of the sale rather than left until after the end of the tax year.

-It will be common for individuals to not know precisely what their CGT liability will be at the time of the sale and indeed, some of the relevant information may not be known until after the end of the tax year.
+It will be common for individuals not to know precisely what their CGT liability will be at the time of the sale and indeed, some of the relevant information may not be known until after the end of the tax year.
 For example, this could be the case where the tax liability depends on other disposals or other income in the same tax year.
-It would, therefore, be prudent to contact your tax advisor much sooner (ideally before completing the transaction) when making residential property disposals in order to submit the returns on time and to determine an appropriate estimate of the CGT liability.
+It would, therefore, be prudent to contact your tax adviser much sooner (ideally when the property is first put on the market) when making residential property disposals in order to submit the returns on time and to determine an appropriate estimate of the CGT liability.

-Your usual BDO tax advisor would be pleased to have an initial conversation on this area should you have any further queries.
+Your usual BDO tax adviser would be pleased to have an initial conversation on this area should you have any further queries.